Alzheimer’s and Advanced Directives: Planning for Future Care

 The rate at which the disease progresses varies widely among individuals, depending on both genetic makeup and environmental influences.

-Armed with this knowledge, those providing care can effectively communicate about the realities of this condition, helping affected individuals plan for needs.
+Armed with this knowledge, those providing care can effectively communicate about the realities of this condition, helping affected individuals plan for future care needs.

 The Significance of Early Planning in Alzheimer’s Care